python/cpython/Doc/library/pathlib.rst

    The children are yielded in arbitrary order, and the special entries ``'.'`` and ``'..'`` are not included.
-If a file is removed from or added to the directory after creating the iterator, whether an path object for that file be included is unspecified.
+If a file is removed from or added to the directory after creating the iterator, whether a path object for that file be included is unspecified.

 .. method:: Path.lchmod(mode)